false-schemers/skint/misc/syntax-rules.md

 ; => (ttt 123)
 ```

-The importance of this feature will be clear when we get to circumventing hygiene part below.
+The importance of this feature will be clear when we get to circumventing hygiene below.

 ## Named pattern escapes

-A pattern of the form `(<ellipsis> <predicate name> <pattern>)` where `<ellipsis>` is the current ellipsis is interpreted as if it were `<pattern>`, with additional constraint that the S-expression it matches should also satisfy the constraint specified by `<predicate name>`.
+A pattern of the form `(<ellipsis> <predicate name> <pattern>)`, where `<ellipsis>` is the current ellipsis, is interpreted as if it were `<pattern>` as long as the matching S-expression satisfies the constraint specified by `<predicate name>`.
 Predicate names are compared to predefined symbols according to `free-identifier=?` rules.
 The following named pattern escapes are supported:

   * `(... number? <pattern>)`
   * `(... exact-integer? <pattern>)`